DevExpress-Examples/maui-authenticate/README.md

 # Authenticate Users with the DevExpress Web API Service

 This example shows how to use our free [.NET App Security Library & Web API Service](https://www.devexpress.com/products/net/application_framework/security-web-api-service.xml) to implement authentication in your .NET MAUI application.
-A wizard help you generate a ready-to-use authentication service.
+A wizard helps you generate a ready-to-use authentication service.
 This service uses the [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) ORM to access a database.

 You can find more information about our Web API Service's access restrictions in the following resources: